WordImpress/Yelp-Widget-Premium/readme.txt

 4. How the widget looks in a website sidebar

 == Changelog ==
+= 1.9.3.7 =
+* Fix: Graceful fail if business has no reviews

 = 1.9.3.6 =
 * New: Added "review_filter" attribute to shortcode